Rhode Island Online Poker Laws and Poker Sites

 Rhode Island online poker is not state-regulated, but there is online gaming progress.
 In the last few years, Rhode Island implemented sports betting, online sports betting and online lottery sales.
 The Twin Rivers Casino in Rhode Island quickly offered sports betting after the Supreme Court paved the way in 2018.

 A state budget legalized sports betting and Gov. Gina Raimondo signed it into law.
 In 2019, it was expanded to allow online sports betting and then the Rhode Island lottery launched iLottery.
 This let Rhode Island residents play keno and lottery games online.
 There’s still no formal moves on online poker in Rhode Island, but it seems like the state isn’t opposed to expanding gaming.

-Online Poker in Rhode Island – Estimated Date of Legalization: 2018-2019
+Online Poker and the Law in Rhode Island

 “Every person who shall, directly or indirectly, set up, put forth, carry on, promote, or draw, publicly or privately, any lottery, chance, game, or device of any nature or kind whatsoever, or by whatsoever name it may be called, for the purpose of exposing, setting for sale or disposing of any money, houses, lands, merchandise, or articles of value.”

-The statute also defines “gambling” in section 11-51-1 that states:
+The statute also defines “gambling.”
+Section 11-51-1 states:

 “Includes, but is not limited to, pool-selling, bookmaking, maintaining slot-machines, roulette wheels or dice tables, and conducting lotteries, Policy, Bolita, or numbers games or selling chances in them.”

-Can I Play Poker Online in Rhode Island?
+Can I Play Poker on PokerStars in Rhode Island?